 Chocolate Covered Figs

-My love affair with chocolate dipped figs started just after our trip to Sonoma a few years ago to go wine tasting.
+My love affair with chocolate covered figs started just after our trip to Sonoma County a few years ago to go wine tasting.

-We enjoyed a delicious dinner at The Girl and The Fig. They offered the fruity dessert in a little to go box, so I took one home.
+We enjoyed a delicious dinner at The Girl and The Fig (a must of the things to do in Sonoma County).
+They offered the fruity dessert in a little to go box, so I took one home.
 I finally tried one a few days later and just about fell out of my chair.
 So, SO good!
 It never ceases to amaze me how dried fruit and chocolate (just those two ingredients) makes such a decadent dish!

 Dried Fig Recipe